 Festa della Primavera

-Since the May 1 holiday of Labor Day falls less than a week later, Italians often take a ponte, or bridge, to have an extended vacation from April 25 through May 1.
-Therefore, this period can be very crowded in top tourist destinations.
-If you're planning to visit any museums or top sites, it's a good idea to check to be sure they are open (some close on May 1) and buy your tickets in advance.Continue to 5 of 5 below.
+Since the May 1 holiday of Labor Day falls less than a week later, Italians often take a ponte (bridge) to have an extended vacation from April 25 through May 1, so this can be a crowded time at popular tourist destinations.
+If you're planning to visit any museums or top sites, check to be sure they are open (some close on May 1) and buy your tickets in advance.